September 15, 2021

 (C) 2003

-I am already off-kilter:
+I am already off-kilter—

-and accumulating debt.
-I think I’ve had enough
+I think I’ve had enough—

-and then today my unemployed, brooding, eighteen-year-old
+my unemployed, brooding, eighteen-year-old

 tells me she is pregnant.